xLeDocteurx/vue-avataaars/README.md

 <p align="center"><img src='avataaars-example.png?raw=true' /></p>

 I am deeply sorry for the first 80 users who downloaded it.
-I had ( and maybe still have some troubles with the distribution of this plugin as it is my first npm package.
-If the classic way of importing the component does not work. please use the src folder found in nodes_modules/vue-avataaars )
+I had some troubles with the distribution of this plugin as it is my first npm package.

+If you have any trouble with it or want to suggest something come to [GitHub](https://github.com/xLeDocteurx/vue-avataaars/issues) or [Gitter](https://gitter.im/vue-avataaars/community)

 ## Features
  - SVG based